The most common causes of knee pain are:

-If you experience knee pain when bending, walking and even resting that lasts longer than a few days, then it could be a sign of joint damage.
-Ageing is a major cause of worn out knee joints, often due to osteoarthritis.
+If you experience knee pain when bending, walking and even resting that lasts longer than a few days, it could be a sign of joint damage.
+Ageing is a major cause of worn-out knee joints, often due to osteoarthritis.
 Other factors such as genetics, previous injury and lifestyle can play a part, so speak to your GP if you're experiencing any of these symptoms.

 If you have sore knees related to osteoarthritis, you may also experience other symptoms in your knee such as: